 Would you like readers to contact you?

-You can purchase Bryn’s novel from the Hawkeye bookstore.
+You can purchase Bryn’s novel from all good bookstores and the Hawkeye bookstore.